-Stepping into the role of Successor Trustee after the incapacitation or death of a loved one is a big job that can feel scary and overwhelming for someone who has never served in such capacity.
+Stepping into the role of Successor Trustee after the incapacitation or death of a loved one is a big job that can feel scary and overwhelming for someone who has never served in such a capacity.
 Orange County Trust lawyers understand that it can be equally unnerving to learn that the Trustee can be held liable for any mistakes or oversights that occur when administering the trust.

 Because of the complexities of administering a trust and the liabilities that can come with the job, one of the most important habits for a Successor Trustee to develop is meticulous recordkeeping.
 Here are some practical steps that can make recordkeeping as a Trustee easier and offer protection if any disputes arise down the road: